sanctum-black/blog/version-control/what-are-github-gists-and-how-to-use-them/what-are-github-gists-and-how-to-use-them.md

 ![alt text](https://raw.githubusercontent.com/pabloagn/digital-assets/master/markdown-cheatsheet-asset-1.jpg "Digital Asset Inline")

 ### Markdown is amazing
-We could keep on mentioning Markdown capabilities, but we would not end anytime soon.
+We could keep on mentioning Markdown capabilities, but we would not end.
 Instead, we can consult the [Markdown Documentation](https://github.com/pabloagn/documentation/blob/master/writing-and-formatting/markdown.md#markdown) which includes all of the beforementioned, plus more.
 ```

 We will create a new gist by using the `GIST: Create New Gist` command with the following parameters: